-Simon: In the main, we work with companies from Germany that are either fairly small or medium-sized.
+Simon: In the main, we work with German companies that are either fairly small or medium-sized.

 We don’t work with the large companies in Germany, mainly because, as I said before, Germans tend to source talent close to home.
 The really large companies, which sometimes need 200 developers at once, would simply open a subsidiary somewhere instead of working with a company like Daxx.
 This puts them in control of absolutely everything, but it requires a huge amount of resources.

 Q: For whom is Daxx a good solution?

 Simon: Daxx can be a good solution for small or rapidly growing German companies, some of which may not have enough resources in their own recruiting departments or can’t source talent fast enough.
 These companies like to invest as much as possible in their product, so try to save on overhead costs like human resources and recruiting personnel.
 Daxx can help them hire software developers in Ukraine.

 Our developers are less expensive than in Germany, but still very good, which allows companies to save on labor costs without compromising quality.
 However, because remote communication is a little different than in-house communication, these companies need to be agile in their approach — far more than traditional companies that have fixed processes in their development department do.